box/developer.box.com/guides/cli/scripts/report-inactive-users.md

 </message>

-### Box application
+### Box CLI

-To use the script, you will need a Box application with OAuth 2.0 authentication.
-If you don't have one, go to your [Developer Console][console], and follow the guide [Setup with OAuth 2.0][auth].
+To use the script, you will need the Box CLI installed and configured.
+You can get this done by going through our [quick start guide][quickstart].
+The user you use to login with should be the main Box admin or co-admin.

 ## Configure the script